Extensional and Intensional Semantics of Bounded and Unbounded Nondeterminism: Ordered Concrete Data Structures

-\begin{definition} A \emph{state} of an ocds $A$ is a set of events $x \subseteq E(A)_\bullet$ which satisfies: \begin{description} \item [Upwards Closure]If $e \in x$ and $e \leq e'$ then $e' \in x$. \item [Safety] If $e \in x$ then there exists $e' \in x$ such that $e' \leq e$ and $x \vvdash e'$. \end{description} \end{definition} We write $D(A)$ for the set of states of $A$.
-Some further conditions on states will be useful. \begin{definition} A state $x\in D(A)$ satisfies: \begin{itemize} \item \emph{totality} if $x \subseteq E(A)$ (i.e. no cell is filled with $\bullet$ in $x$). \item \emph{finite safety} if $e \in x$ implies $x \vdash^i e$ for some $i < \omega$ --- i.e. every event in $x$ has a finite proof in $x$. \item \emph{finite-branching} if $(c,\bullet) \not \in x$ implies $\{v \in V(A)\ |\ (c,v) \in x\}$ is finite, and $x$ satisfies the following \emph{infinite livelock} condition:\\ if $x \vdash^\lambda c$ and $\lambda \geq \omega$ implies $(c,\bullet) \in x$ --- i.e. every cell which has an infinite proof in $x$ is filled with $\bullet$ in $x$. \end{itemize} \end{definition} Note that any total state which satisfies infinite livelock also satisfies finite safety. \begin{example} For any set $X$, the ocds $\widehat{X} = (\{c\},X,\{(*,c)\}, \{c\} \times X)$, has a single initial cell $c$, which may be filled with any value in $X$ (ordered discretely).
-Clearly, every state of $\widehat{X}$ trivially satisfies finite safety and infinite livelock \begin{itemize} \item The total states of $\widehat{X}$ are in one-to-one correspondence with the subsets of $X$, \item The total and finite-branching states are in one-to-one correspondence with the \emph{finite} subsets of $X$. \item There is a single non-total (and finite-branching) state containing $(c,\bullet)$ and thus every event of $\widehat{X}$. \end{itemize} \end{example}
+\begin{defi} A \emph{state} of an ocds $A$ is a set of events $x \subseteq E(A)_\bullet$ which satisfies: \begin{description} \item [Upwards Closure]If $e \in x$ and $e \leq e'$ then $e' \in x$. \item [Safety] If $e \in x$ then there exists $e' \in x$ such that $e' \leq e$ and $x \vvdash e'$. \end{description} \end{defi} We write $D(A)$ for the set of states of $A$.
+Some further conditions on states will be useful. \begin{defi} A state $x\in D(A)$ satisfies: \begin{itemize} \item \emph{totality} if $x \subseteq E(A)$ (i.e. no cell is filled with $\bullet$ in $x$). \item \emph{finite safety} if $e \in x$ implies $x \vdash^i e$ for some $i < \omega$ --- i.e. every event in $x$ has a finite proof in $x$. \item \emph{finite-branching} if $(c,\bullet) \not \in x$ implies $\{v \in V\!(A)\ |\ (c,v) \in x\}$ is finite, and $x$ satisfies the following \emph{infinite livelock} condition:\\ if $x \vdash^\lambda c$ and $\lambda \geq \omega$ implies $(c,\bullet) \in x$ --- i.e. every cell which has an infinite proof in $x$ is filled with $\bullet$ in $x$. \end{itemize} \end{defi} Note that any total state which satisfies infinite livelock also satisfies finite safety. \begin{exa} For any set $X$, the ocds $\widehat{X} = (\{c\},X,\{(*,c)\}, \{c\} \times X)$, has a single initial cell $c$, which may be filled with any value in $X$ (ordered discretely).
+Clearly, every state of $\widehat{X}$ trivially satisfies finite safety and infinite livelock \begin{itemize} \item The total states of $\widehat{X}$ are in one-to-one correspondence with the subsets of $X$, \item The total and finite-branching states are in one-to-one correspondence with the \emph{finite} subsets of $X$. \item There is a single non-total (and finite-branching) state containing $(c,\bullet)$ and thus every event of $\widehat{X}$. \end{itemize} \end{exa}